xxczaki/ing-autofill/README.md

 Out of pure Sunday boredom, I gave myself an hour to create the simplest Chrome extension that would fix this annoying issue.

-After making something that works as expected, I searches for some alternatives and found:
+After making something that works as expected, I searched for some alternatives and found:
 - https://github.com/piotr-sarna/ING-Password-Filler
 - https://chrome.google.com/webstore/detail/ing-%20-1password-autofill/heagjbohbnbaioaiekgioabidmgoihdc?hl=pl